Language selection

 Selling to United Nations Agencies: A guide for Canadian businesses

-In its 2022 fiscal year (July 1-June 30), the United Nations procured more than $29 billionFootnote 1 in goods and services ranging from vaccines to air freight.
+In its 2022 fiscal year (July 1 to June 30), the United Nations procured more than $29 billionFootnote 1 in goods and services ranging from vaccines to air freight.
 According to the 2022 Annual Statistical Report on United Nations Procurement, Canadian businesses accounted for $165.6 million of this total, with sales of $115 million in services (primarily in transportation, environmental management and construction) and $50.5 million in goods (including food, pharmaceuticals, election systems components, computer equipment and chemicals).

 Identifying opportunities with UN agencies